Notable People

 Neither description is quite right.

 Stewart mattered because he blurred the line in a more interesting way than that.
-He used comedy to reveal the language games, moral evasions, and performative nonsense inside American public life, then spent enough years outside the studio proving that the indignation was not only a bit.
+He used comedy to reveal the language games, moral evasions, and performative nonsense inside American public life, then spent enough years outside the studio proving that the indignation was more than a bit.

 That is the stronger frame for his career.
-Jon Stewart did not merely satirize politics.
-He turned satire into a form of pressure.
+Jon Stewart turned satire into a form of pressure.

 He changed what televised political comedy was allowed to do